-Academic appeal attorney Joseph Lento has successfully represented thousands of college and university students nationwide, challenging and defeating charges of academic misconduct at initial hearings.
+Academic appeal attorney Joseph D. Lento has successfully represented hundreds of college and university students nationwide, challenging and defeating charges of academic misconduct at initial hearings.
 Why, though, would college and university students need the expert appeal services of national academic appellate attorney Joseph D. Lento?
 One can certainly see the need for a skilled academic attorney to defend and defeat false, exaggerated, and unfair college academic misconduct charges.
 College academic misconduct can be hard to define and thus hard to defend.
 A premier academic attorney levels the playing field for the confused and frightened student.

 A primary reason why academic appeal services are necessary is that many college and university students make the mistake of not hiring an experienced academic attorney to contest academic misconduct charges at the outset.
 Without a skilled advocate coming to the accused student's proper defense, the college or university then holds the student responsible for misconduct they did not commit or imposes wholly disproportionate sanctions, which at times may include suspension or expulsion.
 Only then does the student seek the help of an academic appellate attorney.

 Students, one would think, should know better to hire a preeminent academic attorney in the first go-round, rather than losing first and then trying for an appeal.
 But the pattern persists, likely for the following reasons.
 These reasons help explain the value and urgency of an appeal.
-They also explain the critical value of retaining premier national academic appellate attorney Joseph Lento who devotes his nationwide law practice to college academic misconduct defense.
+They also explain the critical value of retaining premier national academic appellate attorney Joseph D. Lento who devotes his nationwide law practice to college academic misconduct defense.

 No student goes to college planning on getting charged with academic misconduct.
 Students instead learn in high school and earlier that cheating is wrong and that punishment follows.
 The punishments in grade school up through high school are intentionally not so severe.
 It's not that grade school teachers and administrators don't care about the ethical formation of their students.
 They do care.
 They just recognize that grade school is still a time of ethical formation.
 High school students may cheat but suffer only corrective, rather than condemning, punishment.
 What good does it do to kick a student out of high school for academic misconduct?
 The common course is instead to correct and coach those students into proper behavior.